+Course Code: Course Name:

+DES111

-Course Code: Course Name: DES111 Design Foundation II Course Description: Design Foundation II builds upon the concepts and skills acquired in DES101 and focuses on preparing students for study in a wide variety of art and design disciplines especially architecture, interior and graphic design.
+Design Foundation II

+Design Foundation II builds upon the concepts and skills acquired in DES101 and focuses on preparing students for study in a wide variety of art and design disciplines especially architecture, interior and graphic design.
 Emphasizing a balance between the formal and communicative aspects of design, students are presented with 3D design compositions and are challenged to devise appropriate solutions.
-Included are an ems intended to familiarize students with basic design - · · · - processes, principles and elements of 3D design.
+Included are an introduction to design processes and studio problems intended to familiarize students with basic design processes, principles and elements of 3D design.
 Studio experiences, readings, and written analysis challenge students to explore 3D design compositions and color.
-Students are provided opportunities to develop an awareness of design's cultural context Course Code: Course Name: DES 112 Descriptive Drawing II Course Description: Students are further introduced to the principles o ques in ink and pencil.
+Students are provided opportunities to develop an awareness of design's cultural context and establish good studio practice.

+4 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 -

+Course Code: Course Name:

+DES 112 Descriptive Drawing II

+Students are further introduced to the principles of drawing, along with the principles of perspective drawing, shade and shadow, and rendering techniques in ink and pencil.
 Students learn to draw and detail objects and spaces in one-point and two-point perspective drawings using mainly pencil and ink media.
 The course also introduces the principles of shade-and-shadow, shadow of point, lines, planes and volumes.
 It also introduces students to the principles of rendering techniques using ink and pencil.

-Course Code: Course Name: DES 113 Digital Media For Design Course Description: Digital media is introduced as an integral part of design process.
+Course Code: Course Name: DES 113 Digital Media For Design

+Digital media is introduced as an integral part of design process.
 There will be an introductory course in the fundamentals of digital technology, including their roles in the creation, reproduction, manipulation, and distribution of 2D and 3D objects.
 The course introduces techniques for 2D and 3D computer graphics, including modeling, representation, lighting, shading, texturing, rendering, animation and other related operations.
-The student will learn about the major software used in the design industry such as 3DMax and

-AutoCAD, and they will become familiar with digital tools and terminology as they apply to creative visual communication.
+The student will learn about the major software used in the design industry such as 3DMax and AutoCAD, and they will become familiar with digital tools and terminology as they apply to creative visual communication.